 - You can check golf bags (fee and policy)

-- Carry on pets (fee and procedure)
+- Carry-on pets (fees and procedure)

 - A Quik-Trak machine to purchase tickets